Site Search

 How Do Colleges Accept Scores If I Retake the SAT?

-Students often wonder if retaking the SAT will benefit them, and important question to ask is how college accept scores if they do.
+Wondering if retaking the SAT will benefit you?
+The important question to ask is how and if colleges accept retake scores.
 Our experts have the answer.

 by Lauren Gaggioli; Charlotte M. Klaar, PhD; Nathan Mannetter